jeromevdl/sample-collaborative-ai-dlc/docs/using-the-platform/git-integration.md

 ## Reviews

-The platform creates a pull request on the bound code host once construction finishes.
-You can start a review on the platform; the review results are written back as a comment on the pull request.
+The platform opens a pull request (GitHub) or merge request (GitLab) on the bound code host once construction finishes.
+You can start a review on the platform; the review results are written back as a comment on that pull/merge request.